 Participating in the Qiskit Global Summer School 2020 was a great experience!
 We were taught in-depth theoretical concepts including Quantum Error Correction, Quantum Chemistry, Quantum Machine learning and so much more.
 We also got hands-on experience by coding for labs and running them in actual quantum computers in cloud!
 In the final project we had to design, implement, and simulate a VQE algorithm for calculating the ground state energy of the LiH molecule.
 Check my team’s solution here.

 This conference is organised by OpenMined community covering all aspects of privacy-related technology research, deployments and issues.
 Speakers include some of the leading researchers, engineers, philosophers and visionaries from the data privacy and security field from world’s top institutes.
 Me, along with my Differential Privacy research team in OpenMined have presented our project on private deep learning on medical data.
-More details of the project are available in the conference presentation recording (to be added when available).
+More details of the project are available in the conference presentation here.

 Out of 10,000+ students, I have been awarded with this award after being elected by the classmates as a recognition of outstanding community contribution.
 I never expected anything in return but this kind of recognition coming from peers is always motivating and refreshing.
 All in all it was a great journey as an Intel Edge AI Scholar hosted by Udacity.